IRS form featuring the standard deduction, with a pen and a calculator.

-To help you determine whether and to what extent you can benefit from the state and local general sales tax deduction, this post will answer the following questions:
+To help you determine whether and to what extent you can benefit from a state and local general sales tax deduction, this post will answer the following questions:

 What is a sales tax deduction?